Skip To Main Content

 Jointly Developed

-To understand how working together can benefit your child, it is first important to understand the districts and school’s goals for student academic achievement.
+To understand how working together can benefit your child, it is first important to understand the district's and school’s goals for student academic achievement.

 Savannah-Chatham County Public School System's Goals: